 Careful adherence to privacy laws and bias-free practices is important when using background check information.
 Protections aim to prevent discrimination while enabling safe vetting.

-How To Review New Jersey Criminal Records Through State & Federal Resources
+How To Find New Jersey Criminal Records Through State & Federal Resources

 Here are the primary ways to search for and obtain New Jersey criminal records through state and federal agencies:

-How To Run a Bergen County Court Case Search
+How To Perform a Bergen County Court Case Search

 There are several options for running a Bergen County court case search.
 The first approach entails the use of resources within the county to access the needed records.
 Bergen County does not have a standard means for online access of records from the county level of government.

-However, citizens can use New Jersey Courts Online Records Request Form to access the desired records.
+However, citizens can use the New Jersey Courts Online Records Request Form to access the desired records.

 Additionally, some third-party providers fill in this county-level gap.